jrpotter/notebook/notes/set/choice.md

 %%ANKI
 Basic
-The relation form of AoC asserts the existence of what mathematical object?
+The relation form of AC asserts the existence of what mathematical object?
 Back: A function.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1720964209631-->